 Notwithstanding a defendant’s attempt to waive his right to independent counsel, the court can deny the waiver, based on a finding that ultimately this conflict cannot properly be waived.

-The trail [sic trial] court improperly ignored the obligation to address the inherent conflict up to and including the trial.
+The trail [sic trial] court [this Court] improperly ignored the obligation to address the inherent conflict up to and including the trial.
 This court, however, must now disqualify the Attorney General from any representation of the defendants.

 As a result of these conflict of interest issues, the Attorney General cannot properly represent the defendants, either as a group or individually, in these appellate proceedings.
 Each defendant must have the right to advance his or her own position on appeal, to cross claim against the others, and to bring a counterclaim against the State.